An Englishman in New York (song)

-"An Englishman in New York" is a song by Godley & Creme, from their 1979 album Freeze Frame.
-It is memorable for an innovative self-produced music video which involved Godley singing in front of Creme, as Creme conducted mannequins dressed up as members of a 1930s big band orchestra.
+"An Englishman in New York" is a song by Godley & Creme, from their 1979 album Freeze Frame, featuring acerbic observations of American culture from a British perspective.
+The shorter single version was promoted by a self-produced music video, which involved Godley singing in front of Creme, as Creme conducted mannequins dressed up as members of a 1930s big band orchestra.
 This feature is a homage to scenes from the 1971 film The Abominable Dr. Phibes, directed by Robert Fuest.

 Personnel

 Credits sourced from the original album liner notes.